 S/N ACTIVITIES STAGES I Introduction and Situation Analysis Workout the Main Plan Obtain and analyze data on incentivized indicators for the previous year.
 Identify current strengths and weaknesses Analyze the causes of identified weaknesses: a) Structure (Infrastructure and equipment, personnel, organization) b) Population (financial, geographical, and cultural accessibility) c) Community and political-administrative authorities Identify the appropriate strategies for attaining what is expected Priorities amongst the strategies.
-Work out a detailed Business Plan; which includes: a) Expected b) Strategies c) Dates and times d) Essential resources (human, material, and financial) III Business Plan Discuss the Business with the District Medical Officer for approval Make the Business Pan approved by the District Medical Officer Approval Process 8.
+Work out a detailed Business Plan; which includes: a) Expected b) Strategies c) Dates and times d) Essential resources (human, material, and financial) III Business Plan Approval Process 7.
+Discuss the Business with the District Medical Officer for approval8.
 Make the Business Pan approved by the District Medical Officer